iifl-logo

 4. Mr. Vinod Mali, Company Secretary & Compliance Officer

-Based on the feedback received and assessments conducted, the overall performance of the Board, its Committees and individual Directors was rated between Very Good to Good on different parameters.
-Further details on the evaluation process are provided in the Corporate Governance Report forming part of this Annual Report.
+Based on the feedback received and the assessments carried out, the overall performance of the Board, its Committees and individual Directors was rated between Very Good and Good on different parameters.
+Further details of the evaluation process are provided in the Corporate Governance Report forming part of this Annual Report.

 Nomination and Remuneration Policy